tiller92/file_digger/README.md

         ` riptree /path/to/folder 'query' -f `

-        just calling riptree will the display the folders and files of the current directory `riptree` (will use your current directory)
+        just calling riptree will display the folders and files of the current directory `riptree` (will use your current directory)

         look for a file fast and skip . files
         `riptree 'query' -f -l`

+        search for a file or directory in the current directory `riptree 'query'`

         for more riptree --help
         `riptree --help`